iver56/audiomentations/README.md

 Run `pip install audiomentations[extras]`.
 Then install `ffmpeg`, via e.g. conda or from [the official ffmpeg download page](http://ffmpeg.org/download.html).

+If you are using `AddBackgroundNoise`, `AddShortNoises` or `AddImpulseResponse` along with 24-bit wav files, you should install `wavio`, which is included in the list of dependencies you get when running `pip install audiomentations[extras]`.

 # Usage example

 ```python